AliZainAbid/AliZainAbid/README.md

 - 👋 Hi, I’m @AliZainAbid
 - 👀 I’m interested in Software Testing and Automation Testing
-- 🌱 I’m currently learning JS and Cypress
+- 🌱 I’m currently learning Cypress with JS, JEST, SuperTest(API Automation) and Selenium(UI Automation), RestAssured (API Automation) with Java
-- 💞️ I’m looking to collaborate on Cypress
+- 💞️ I’m looking to collaborate on Cypress and Selenium
-- 📫 How to reach me ...
+- 📫 You can reach me at alizainabid@gmail.com or on my linkedin: https://www.linkedin.com/in/alizainabid/

 <!---
 AliZainAbid/AliZainAbid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.